Ollaaff10/Business-research-stock-analysis/README.md

 - **Market Positioning**: Understanding how major tech companies compare in terms of size (market capitalization) and performance.
 - **Risk Management**: Assessing volatility and using technical indicators to minimize risks and maximize returns.

+### Project Outcomes:
+- **Insights into Stock Performance**: Understand how each company’s stock has performed in the last 6 months.
+- **Forecasting for Future Growth**: Use ARIMA and Prophet to predict future stock trends and make informed business decisions.
+- **Risk Analysis**: Assess the volatility and risk of different stocks.
+- **Competitive Landscape**: Compare market capitalizations to identify the largest players in the market.

+## Conclusion:
+This business research project is designed to help businesses and investors gain actionable insights from stock data.
+The project helps in understanding stock behavior, forecasting future prices, and managing risks in the market.

 ## How to Use This Notebook:
 1. **Clone the repository** to your local machine or open it on Google Colab.
 2. Run the provided Jupyter notebook to replicate the analysis and forecast stock trends.